 “There is quite literally more to know now than there was 50 years ago [when it comes to medical education],” he said.
 “Genetics wasn’t a big part of medicine then, but it is now.
 And the stuff that was part of medicine 50 years ago is still part of medicine.
 There’s just more information to know.”

 Dr. Nathan developed the Clinicians Acting to Reinforce Empathic Skill course during his tenure in the psychiatry department at the University of Illinois College of Medicine.
 The course includes an empathy development workshop and mental health and wellness training for medical students.

 “How many people are going to med school in the same city as their parents?
-How many of you are more than a five hour drive from your parents?”
+How many of you are more than a five-hour drive from your parents?”
 Dr. Nathan asked the students gathered at the session, held during the 2016 AMA Annual Meeting in Chicago.

 How three students overcome barriers